AayushP-10/Legal-Document-Analysis-System/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:5173`.
+5. Open your browser and navigate to the respective port.

 ---